Z-Bolt/OctoScreen/README.md

 ### Install From a .deb Package

-There are two ways to install OctoScreen: install from a .deb package (the recommended and supported way), or install from sources.
+There are two ways to install OctoScreen: the recommended and supported way is to install from a .deb package, or you can choose to install from building the sources yourself.
 The recommended way to install OctoScreen is use the `.deb` packages from the [Releases](https://github.com/Z-Bolt/OctoScreen/releases) page.
 The packages are available for Debian Stretch based distributions such as Raspbian and OctoPi.

 For example, to install on Raspbian or OctoPi:
 ```sh